kruti1028/SQL_PROJECT/cleaning_data.md

       Drop column search keyword
    ```

-2. For all_session table I used below function for remove duplicates.
+3. For all_session table I used below function for remove duplicates.
+   used this functions to verify duplicate values.
 ```sql
    delete from public.all_session
    where "fullVisitorId" in